-When it comes up in conversation, people are stunned by my choice.
-People who have or want children sometimes seem almost offended by it.
-Others brush it off, saying I'll change my mind someday, that I only think like this because I am enjoying the single, carefree days of my 20's & for a while they were right.
+When it comes up in conversation, people are stunned by my declaration.
+People who have or want children immediately, sometimes seem almost offended by it.
+Others brush it off, saying I'll change my mind someday, that I only think like this because I am enjoying the single, carefree days of my 20's but it is hard to see it.

 Similar to a female friend of mine, I was in a long-term relationship in my earlier years that I presumed would have produced kids and I thought I would be in full on parent mode by now.
 Looking back, I realise I only thought this because I was just happy to go with the norm and do what was expected of me.
 Once I shook myself up a bit, started this business and began to think for myself for a change.
 I landed on one very real aspect when it came to moving on with my romantic life.

-I do not want children at any point and when you land on this realisation it really begins to mess with your head.
+I do not want children at this point in my life and when you land on this realisation it really begins to mess with your head.

-I just do not get the appeal whatsoever, sure they are cute but I mean so is a puppy?
+I just do not get the appeal, perhaps I am too young & immature at the moment, sure they are cute but I mean so is a puppy?
 The puppy requires less care and will become independent a lot faster as well.
 So even if you turn out to be a shit dog owner, all you have to do is give the puppy away.
 I don't think people operate the same service when you turn out to be a shit parent.

-Admitting to yourself that you don't want kids means you begin worrying about what people think of you.
+Admitting to yourself that you don't want kids now and in the near future means you begin worrying about what people think of you.
 Are you letting your parents down, the people who raised you and expect grandchildren from you at some point?
 Most of all, I was worried that I was drastically narrowing down my dating pool.
-I mean, who leads on Tinder that kids are off the table?
+I mean, who leads on Tinder that kids are off the table in the near future (5 years or so)?
 I was also worried about moving forward with a woman who would expect things that I was not prepared to offer so I decided this was a second date subject.

 Some women simply thought I was weird for bringing it up as if I was about to produce a ring and decided to produce a P45 for me instead.
 Some wholeheartedly agreed with me and it led to fascinating conversations on the subject, I am still friends with several of these like-minded people to this day while others turned tail and I watched them run for the hills, biological clock ticking as they went.
 Shame but probably better for both parties to cut their losses now rather than face years of resentment.